LatitudeAdjustment/auth1/README.md

 For now let's use the context name "Accounts", matching the documentation and tutorial.
 We can always change it later.

-"Naming is hard but renaming should not be."
+Naming is hard but renaming should not be.

 ```bash
 $ mix phx.gen.auth Accounts User users